digitalcredentials/sign-and-verify/README.md

 ## Requesting Credentials

 The endpoint to request credentials is not part of the vc-http-api standard.
-It's also not over-specified by DCC to allow issuers flexibility to adapt it to their processes.
-But there are certain elements expected by the DCC wallet.
+It's also not overly-specified by DCC to allow issuers flexibility to adapt it to their processes.
+But there are certain request/response elements expected by the DCC wallet.

+### Request

 A DCC wallet request will be of the form: